FlexMeasures/flexmeasures/documentation/api/notation.rst

 Describing flexibility
 ^^^^^^^^^^^^^^^^^^^^^^^

+FlexMeasures computes schedules for energy systems that consist of multiple devices that consume and/or produce electricity.
+We model a device as an asset with a power sensor, and compute schedules only for flexible devices, while taking into account inflexible devices.

-To compute a schedule, FlexMeasures needs to know state and context information which goes beyond the usual time series of the asset.
+To compute a schedule, FlexMeasures first needs to assess the flexibility available to the system.

-We've grouped these two sources of information in two:
+For this it needs information about the state and possible actions of each device, as well as context information about the system as a whole, in order to assess the value of activating flexibility.
+This information goes beyond the usual time series recorded by an asset's sensors.

+We distinguish the information with two groups:

 Flex model
 """"""""""""